Bob Marley breaks into the top 10 on Billboard’s Social 50 chart for the first time this week.

 Meanwhile, Jay Z re-enters the Social 50 at No. 40, spurred by his impromptu Twitter Q&A on Monday, July 8.

-As a star who remains fairly incognito on social media, his activity prompted a storm that resulted in huge increases in activity after he answered questions from more than 100 fans.
-For the week, he gained more than 143,000 followers on Twitter, 60,000 of which were on the day of his Q&A.
+As a star who remains fairly incognito on social media, his activity prompted a storm which resulted in huge increases in activity after he answered questions from over 100 fans.
+For the week, he gained over 143,000 followers on Twitter, 60,000 of which were on the day of his Q&A.

-Also receiving a boost in the social tally is Britney Spears.
-The singer rises 22-8 to re-enter the top 10 leader board for the first time since the April 20 charting week (around the time when will.i.am’s album "#willpower" debuted, which featured his Spears collabo “Scream and Shout").
+Also receiving a boost in the social tally is Britney Spears, who rises 22-8 to re-enter the top 10 leader board for the first time since the April 20 charting week (around the time when will.i.am’s album “#willpower” debuted, which featured his Spears collaboration “Scream and Shout”).

-Spears rises this week with a 68% increase in views to her Vevo channel, thanks to the debut of her music video for "Ooh La Lah."
+She rises this week with a 68% increase in views to her VEVO channel, thanks to the debut of her music video for “Ooh La Lah.”
 It helped her accumulate 17 million overall views for the week to her channel.